Unbiased analysis of primordial non-Gaussianity: the multipoles of the full relativistic power spectrum: Introduction

 The multipoles of the power spectrum can be measured from a given survey using the efficient and simple `Yamamoto' estimator \cite{Yamamoto_2005,Beutler_2014,Bianchi_2015,Scoccimarro_2015}.
-However, in order to compute this quantity theoretically we must assume translation invariance in the `local' regions in which we are correlating; we must assume the points that we are correlating have the same underlying statistics and therefore can be fully described by a single LOS \cite{Zaroubi_1993,Hamilton_1998,Scoccimarro_2015,Castorina_2018}.
-We can, however, include wide-separation effects (WS) corrections to correct for the breaking of this local translation invariance peturbatively \cite{Yoo_2010,Reimberg_2016,Beutler_2020,Noorikuhani:2022bwc}.
-Here, we use the term wide-separation to describe the corrections due to this symmetry breaking angularly due to RSD (termed wide-angle corrections) and radially due to evolution (termed radial evolution corrections).
-These corrections, which arise on large scales, are also degenerate with signals of local PNG and relativistic effects \cite{Noorikuhani:2022bwc,Paul:2022xfx,Beutler_2020,Guedezounme:2024pbj,Jolicoeur_2024} and therefore must be considered for a consistent analysis on large scales.
+However, in order to compute this quantity theoretically it is convenient to define the `local' 2-point function/power spectrum, which is defined for a single LOS and therefore, one can define the local multipoles \cite{Zaroubi_1996,Hamilton_1998,Scoccimarro_2015,Castorina_2018, Addis_2025}\footnote{One can also consider this as: without translation invariance, the Fourier modes are no longer statistically independent.
+The position-dependent line-of-sight induces geometric mode-mode coupling.
+Consequently, the power spectrum is no longer the Fourier conjugate of the two-point correlation function, and the field's statistical properties are spread into off-diagonal terms of the covariance matrix rather than being contained solely in the diagonal.}.
+To include the full LOS information in this local region, where we are correlating a pair of points, one then typically relies on a perturbative expansion \cite{Yoo_2015,Reimberg_2016,Beutler_2020,Noorikuhani:2022bwc}.
+These corrections contain the part of the signal which breaks translation invariance in our local statistic and as such become relevant when considering large pair separations; therefore they are termed wide-separation corrections (WS).
+Here, the term wide-separation describes the corrections deriving from this symmetry breaking both angularly, due to RSD (termed wide-angle corrections), and radially, due to evolution (termed radial evolution corrections).
+As they arise on large scales, these corrections are degenerate with signals of local PNG and relativistic effects \cite{Noorikuhani:2022bwc,Paul:2022xfx,Beutler_2020,Guedezounme:2024pbj,Jolicoeur_2024} and therefore must be considered for a consistent analysis on large scales.
 Indeed, with Stage-IV surveys, all of these corrections become relevant not only due to the increased precision, but also as these surveys map increased volume, we gain access to ultra-large-scale modes.

-At very large separations and low redshifts, this perturbative wide-separation expansion breaks down \cite[e.g.][]{Benabou_2024}, and an alternative basis, such as spherical Fourier-Bessel (sFB), is more appropriate; see \cite{Wen_2024,Semenzato_2025} for recent work including relativistic effects in the sFB formalism.
-However, for the majority of ongoing and upcoming galaxy surveys, the power spectrum multipoles remain a practical basis for analysis.
+At very large separations and low redshifts, this perturbative wide-separation expansion breaks down \cite[e.g.][]{Benabou_2024}, and alternative bases, such as the angular or the spherical Fourier-Bessel (sFB) power spectrum -- which retains the full radial information -- are more appropriate.
+Including relativistic terms in the sFB formalism is non-trivial \citep[see][for recent work]{Wen_2024,Semenzato_2025}.
+However, for the majority of ongoing and upcoming galaxy surveys, the power spectrum multipoles remain a practical choice of basis for analysis.